Being a Scottish charity trustee brings responsibilities. At BRM, we can provide guidance on the reporting requirements in the London area.

 We outline the main responsibilities below, with a particular emphasis on accounting and audit requirements for Scottish charities.

 The charities sector in Scotland is generally overseen by the Office of the Scottish Charity Regulator (OSCR) also known as the 'Scottish Charity Regulator'.
-OSCR is a Non-Ministerial Government department which is the independent regulator and registrar for over 24,000 Scottish charities.
+OSCR is a Non-Ministerial Government department which is the independent regulator and registrar for Scottish charities.

 OSCR plays an important role in the charity sector and is in place to give the public confidence in the integrity of charities and to help charity trustees to understand and comply with their legal duties.